Bloomington Snowmobile Accident Attorneys

 Riding a snowmobile can be a lot of fun, but the fun can quickly end when riders, passengers or others are careless or negligent.
 Crashes can occur and leave victims with severe or even life-threatening injuries, and recovery could take a long time, if a recovery is even possible.

 After a crash, it is important to talk to a licensed attorney about compensation that may be available for your injuries.
 The Bloomington snowmobile accident lawyers at TSR Injury Law have extensive knowledge of the causes of these crashes, damages that may be available, and how to build a strong case on behalf of our clients.

-Our firm has recovered $300 million on behalf of our clients over more than 20 years.
+Our firm has recovered over $1 billion on behalf of our clients over more than 20 years.
 We represent accident victims throughout the state and do not charge fees up front.
 We do not get paid unless we secure compensation for our clients.
 The initial consultation is also free, and you decide whether to take legal action if we determine you have a case.

 Our phone lines are open 24/7.
 Give us a call to learn more about legal options.
 (612) TSR-TIME

 How do I Know if I May Have a Case?

 Generally, it is recommended that crash victims talk to a licensed attorney about whether they may have grounds for legal action, which may include an insurance claim or lawsuit.

 At TSR Injury Law, we are prepared to give our assessment of your situation in a free initial consultation.
 There are many things we may want to know about your crash to determine if negligence was involved and how it may have caused your injuries, such as: